 By improving the structural components of the cell membrane, omega-3s help the functioning of brain tissue and consequently build better brain cells.
 They also promote cell growth in the hippocampus and help prevent depression; boost dopamine receptors to combat stress hormones; and feed high-need cells of the retina to improve vision.

 The Effects of Omega-3 During Pregnancy and Your Child’s Infancy

 Cytokines are proinflammatory, protective biochemicals that build up during the final trimester of a woman’s pregnancy.
 While cytokines are good for the immune system, they can produce abnormalities in sleep and energy levels.
 High levels of omega-3s help women achieve equilibrium and balance cytokine levels during their pregnancy.

 Research has shown that there is a positive correlation between breastfeeding and a child’s IQ.
 Mothers who increase their omega-3 intake have a higher amount of docosahexaenoic acid (DHA) in their breast milk, which builds IQ-boosting DHA in babies’ brain tissue.

-How Omega-3s Help You Lose Weight and Keep You Young
+Effects of Omega-3s on Weight Loss and Keeping You Young